 You might not think your diet has much to do with your dental health, but the foods you eat have the potential to either help or harm your teeth.
 Foods that are high in calcium and other minerals can help strengthen your tooth enamel, while produce like apples and carrots can help scrape plaque from your teeth while you chew.

 On the other hand, sugary foods can lead to tooth decay while acidic drinks like soda can wear your enamel away.
 In addition, drinks like coffee, tea, or wine can stain your teeth over time.

 Visiting your dentist every six months is another component of proper oral care.
 Your dentist will clean your teeth and inspect your mouth for any signs of potential dental issues, such as cavities or tooth decay.
 It’s much easier to treat these issues early on than to wait until permanent damage has been done.

-Your dentist will be able to help you evaluate your oral care routine and will let you know if you need to make any changes for the health of your teeth.
+Your dentist at Magnolia will be able to help you evaluate your oral care routine and will let you know if you need to make any changes for the health of your teeth.
 To make an appointment with one of our trained staff, give our office a call today!